avides/mysql-s3-backup/README.md

 ## Metrics

 This container delivers some metrics about the MySQL backups.
-The metrics are avaiable to the HTTP endpoint "/metrics" listend on port 9300.
+The metrics are available to the HTTP endpoint "/metrics" on port 9300.
 Following metrics are collected:

 | Name | Datatype |
 |---|---|